eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/theme.md

 ---
 layout: guides/content
 title: &title Theme
-description: Learn how easily customize the color palettes of individual tools in the PhotoEditor SDK for HTML5.
+description: Learn how easily customize the color palettes of individual tools in PhotoEditor SDK for HTML5.

 menuitem: *title
 order: 0